eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 ### Online Only

-The following wiki pages are applicable for online only Hackathons only.
+The following wiki pages are applicable for online Hackathons only.

 #### Team Schedule